Simo-dg/Planes/README.md

 5. Creating an Interactive Map
 Using Folium, the script creates an interactive map (mappa_voli.html).
 It plots flight routes on the map, with different aircraft types represented by marker clusters.
 Each marker on the map represents an aircraft's destination airport, and clicking on a marker displays information about the aircraft.

+## Data Sources
+The airport data used in this project is sourced from the Sì, è una buona pratica citare la fonte dei dati che stai utilizzando nel tuo progetto.
+Puoi aggiungere queste informazioni nella sezione "Credits" o "Data Sources" del tuo README.
+Ecco un esempio di come potresti farlo:

+## Data Sources

+The airport data used in this project is sourced from the [Airports Code Database](https://public.opendatasoft.com/explore/dataset/airports-code/information/) provided by OpenDataSoft.
+Please ensure that any use of the data adheres to the terms of the license and credit the original source appropriately.

+## License
+The database used in this project is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
+To view a copy of this license, visit [License](https://creativecommons.org/licenses/by-sa/3.0/).
+Please ensure that any use of the data adheres to the terms of the license.

 Note: The script currently scrapes data for the first 5 aircraft because it is in a test phase.